SkafteNicki/dtu_mlops/s5_continuous_integration/cml.md

             --8<-- "s5_continuous_integration/exercise_files/dataset_statistics.py"
             ```

-    3. Next, we are going to implement a Github actions workflow that only activates when we make changes to our data.
+    3. Next, we are going to implement a GitHub actions workflow that only activates when we make changes to our data.
         Create a new workflow file (call it `cml_data.yaml`) and make sure it only activates on push/pull-request events
         when `data/` changes.
 Relevant
         [documentation](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#onpushpull_requestpull_request_targetpathspaths-ignore)